Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

 ## Site level rule
 Tanaguru enables to create rules at site level, in other words, make cross-pages checks.

 The most obvious example is the verification of the unicity of the title tag for each page.
-Tanguru provides the `AbstractUniqueElementSiteRuleImplementation` abstract class that can be used as follows in this case :
+Tanaguru provides the `AbstractUniqueElementSiteRuleImplementation` abstract class that can be used as follows in this case :

 ```java